mkokor/shopping-buddy/README.md

 # About the Project
 <p align="justify">
 This repository contains the source code of a full-stack web application for shopping assistance.
 The frontend was implemented using React.js, and the backend was implemented using .NET 7.
-The code is divided into 2 main folders: "./ShoppingBuddyApi" (backend) and "./shopping-buddy-app" (frontend).
+The code is divided into 2 main folders:
 </p>

+*  "./ShoppingBuddyApi" - backend;
+*  "./shopping-buddy-app" - frontend.

 ## Demonstration